kuldeepyadavky/pwa/README.md

 │
 ├── index.html
 ├── manifest.json
-└── service-worker.js
+└── lighthouse-results
 ```

 ## Features
 - **Service Worker**: Registers a service worker to handle caching, enabling offline capabilities.
-- **Push Notifications**: Requests user permission for notifications and simulates a notification.
+- **Notifications**: Requests user permission for notifications and simulates a notification.
 - **PWA Manifest**: Includes a manifest file to define the app's name, icons, and appearance when installed.
 - **Caching**: Uses a service worker to cache assets and files, improving loading times and offline functionality.